delta2323/myenv/README.md

 Disclaimer
 -------------

-- init script is under development and intended to be personal use for now.
+- init script is under development is intended to be personal use for now.
 We would like users to use them at your own risk.

 On RC Files
 -------------